nakamura-to/nue/README.md

 `async` can be called many times, but all calls are done in same tick.
 And all callbacks `async` returns must be called.

-* `mapping`: Required.
+* `mapping`: Optional.
 An argument mapping definition.

 To map single argument, call `as` API and pass its result.